Menu

 Upon completion of this workshop, participants should be able to:

-PLEASE NOTE: This event will be recorded.
-By registering for this event you are consenting to a recording being made which may include your voice and/or image.
-This recording may be available for review and downloading.
+PLEASE NOTE: By registering for this event you are consenting to a recording being made which may include your voice and/or image.
 By registering for this event, you are agreeing for your likeliness to possibly be used by Marin CAMFT.

 Attendance at the live event in full and completion of the evaluation at the end qualifies for 2 hours of Continuing Education (2 CEUs).